It’s good for your body, it’s good for your soul

 The song that put Mott the Hoople on the map, “All the Young Dudes” — which was written for the band by David Bowie — became the anthem for Mott fans.
 Again, the “guy” stuff was there for us: “Billy rapped all night about his suicide” … “My brother’s back at home with his Beatles and his Stones” … “All the young dudes / carry the news …”

 Yeah, Mott the Hoople was our band, but we never saw them in concert.
-We only lived them through the aforementioned records, magazines, “Don Kirshner‘s Rock Concert” and iron-on T-shirts from Record Museum.
+We only lived them through records and tapes, Creem and Circus magazines, “Don Kirshner‘s Rock Concert,” and those precarious White Horse Pike adventures.

 Y’see, Mott’s final U.S. tour happened in 1974, just when my age group was starting to navigate the concert world: how to find out about upcoming shows, how to score tickets, how to use public transportation.
 (This was pre-internet and, for us, pre-driver’s licenses and pre-car ownership.)
 We got to see big bands (the Rolling Stones, The Who, Deep Purple, Jethro Tull, Black Sabbath); British glam and prog (David Bowie, Roxy Music, Genesis, Be-Bop Deluxe); and dozens more.
 But dang it, we missed out on Mott the Hoople.